apostrophecms/sanitize-html/README.md

 ## Changelog

+1.18.0:

+* The new `allowedSchemesAppliedToAttributes` option.
+This determines which attributes are validated as URLs, replacing the old hardcoded list of `src` and `href` only.
+The default list now includes `cite`.
+Thanks to ml-dublin for this contribution.

+* It is now easy to configure a specific list of allowed values for an attribute.
+When configuring `allowedAttributes`, rather than listing an attribute name, simply list an object with an attribute `name` property and an allowed `values` array property.
+You can also add `multiple: true` to allow multiple space-separated allowed values in the attribute, otherwise the attribute must match one and only one of the allowed values.
+Thanks again to ml-dublin for this contribution.

+* Fixed a bug in the npm test procedure.

 1.17.0: the new `allowedIframeHostnames` option.
 If present, this must be an array, and only iframe `src` URLs hostnames (complete hostnames; domain name matches are not enough) that appear on this list are allowed.
 You must also configure `hostname` as an allowed attribute for `iframe`.
 Thanks to Ryan Verys for this contribution.

 1.16.3: don't throw away the browserified versions before publishing them. `prepare` is not a good place to `make clean`, it runs after `prepublish`.